-The Board and management of the Corporation recommend that Shareholders vote FOR the special resolution authorizing the Stated Capital Reduction.
-In the absence of contrary instructions, it is the intention of the management designees named in the enclosed form of proxy to vote in favour of the foregoing resolutions.
+The board of directors, the Investment Committee and the Special Committee of the Corporation each recommend that Shareholders vote FOR the resolution authorizing the Sale Transaction.
+In the absence of contrary instructions, it is the intention of the management designees named in the enclosed form of proxy to vote IN FAVOUR of the foregoing resolutions.